nathanbutler/googletranslate/README.md

 * [Guava](https://github.com/google/guava/wiki/Release23) - Utility functions
 * [Lombok](https://projectlombok.org/) - Annotations for less boilerplate code

-## Contributing

-Fork the project and submit a PR and one of the maintainers will be in touch.

 ## Authors

 * Nathan Butler - Developer / maintainer - [nathanbutler](https://github.com/nathanbutler)